rafa400/FullHomeSystem/README.md

 node-pre-gyp ERR!
 Tried to download(404): https://github.com/kelektiv/node.bcrypt.js/releases/download/v1.0.3/bcrypt_lib-v1.0.3-node-v48-linux-arm.tar.gz
 node-pre-gyp ERR!
 Pre-built binaries not found for bcrypt@1.0.3 and node@6.11.3 (node-v48 ABI) (falling back to source compile with node-gyp)
 ```
 For mosquitto install, you will be asked again to insert the version to install or accept the default one.
-Mosquitto compilation will throw a lot of warning.
+Mosquitto compilation will throw a lot of warning messages.
 Don't panic!
 ```
 *****************
 *** MOSQUITTO ***